Log in

 Spot 50 Wild Animals by Belinda Gallagher

 The Spot 50 series from Miles Kelly is a great resource.
-Each book is divided into clear sections, for example Dinosaurs are divided into Triassic, Jurassic and Cretaceous periods; Dogs are divided by the recognised Crufts categories and Wild Animals are divided into mammals, birds, reptiles & ambhibians, and fish.
+Each book is divided into clear sections, for example Dinosaurs are divided into Triassic, Jurassic and Cretaceous periods; Dogs are divided by the recognised Crufts categories and Wild Animals are divided into mammals, birds, reptiles & amphibians, and fish.
 Each is described on a full page spread, with detailed and clearly labelled colour artwork, fact files and general information.
 An introduction to each book gives useful basic information and each book is complemented by an extremely useful glossary.
 I love the inside cover flap on every book, which includes a picture of every species for easy identification - an inspired idea!
 A useful website on each topic is featured inside the back covers and is a great way to extend interest.

 Spot 50 Butterflies & Moths by Belinda Gallagher